Meghnaraman9/Meghnaraman9/README.md

 </div>

----

-> Code is never finished.
-It only becomes slightly less terrible over time.
+- I don't always test my code, but when I do, I do it in production.
 >
-> Every commit I make is essentially just a small, desperate apology to my future self.
+> Every bug is just a feature I haven't gaslit myself into accepting yet.
 ---

 ### Contribution